-Any organization that strives to rise above the mediocre must have at least one key differentiator from its competition.
+Any organization that strives to rise above the mediocre must have at least one key differentiator from its competition, especially in customer service.
 Great organizations will have several differentiators, and truly elite organizations will make sure every employee understands those differentiators and frequently articulates them.

 I’ve recently had the pleasure of spending time with a Chick-Fil-A franchise owner (Andy) here in Omaha, and after visiting with Andy and building a nice friendship, I’ve come to realize Chick-Fil-A is one of those truly elite organizations.

 A few years ago, we wrote a blog that highlighted Chick-Fil-A’s remarkably consistent and high-quality customer service, and we contrasted it with the completely unpredictable (ranging from lousy to great) customer service that we find at other fast food restaurants.
 After meeting and visiting with Andy, I now understand why Chick-Fil-A is able to offer superior customer service.
 Their secret sauce is sound leadership (the signature Chick-Fil-A sauce is delicious, too).

 I want to share a few of Chick-Fil-A’s powerful differentiators that Andy explained to me.
 I found it fascinating, and I think you will too.